Getting started with Babylon¶

 You can now test Babylon by running a simple command:

-babylon api organizations get-all
+babylon api organizations list

 Example List Organizations

-> babylon api organizations get-all
+> babylon api organizations list

 In Babylon v5, the state is now independent of the configuration.